 Step 5: Engage Local Businesses A key step in making the Jack Frost Challenge feel localized is to secure prize donations from local businesses.
-To engage these businesses, utilize the Prize Donation Request Letter Template to outline what the challenge is, why they are being approached, and how the prizes will be awarded exclusively to members within the community.
+To engage these businesses, outline what the challenge is, why they are being approached, and how the prizes will be awarded exclusively to members within the community.
 As a result, the members of your community will be eligible to win additional prizes!

 Step 6: Promote the Challenge To promote Jack Frost Challenge within your community, utilize the Promotional Assets and Materials provided by Green Action Centre.
 Check our materials page for customizable posters, social media graphics, photos, email templates, social media posts, and more!
 On a local level, Community Coordinators will have the greatest impact through word-of-mouth, hanging/distributing posters, and promoting it through popular community channels.